gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 and bear it as the mode and condition of their self realization" (2000d: 109).

 Indeed, Voegelin states that "At the border of transcendence the language of philosophical anthropolgy must become the language of religious symbolization" (2000b: 419), in other words, myth.
+And he notes how, in the wake of the Macedonian conquests, the Greek poleis were "societies that had lost their myth" (2000b: 422).

 Oakeshott goes on to describe the nature and novelty of the Hobbesian myth: